Aaron-Bopp/TIM/10_Sources/notes_System of Mind.md

 - [[Indriya]]

 #### Notes
-- IF we can learn how to populate our mind with helpful thought that will lead to helpful actions
+- If we can learn how to populate our mind with helpful thought that will lead to helpful actions
+- Thoughts from the outside come from the [[Indriya]]s
+- [[Pratyahara]] is the way to gain control of your sense organs, create a window (with movable curtains) between you and the world
+- Thoughts can also come from the inside through [[Samskara]]s, these are emotions or learnings that have sunk into our [[subconscious]] [[mind]]